Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 eBL has developed models for Babylonian cuneiform but I am going to develop my models for Old Persian cuneiform.

-## 3 OCR models are developed in this repository:
+## Three OCR models are developed in this repository:
 - ``` yolo_cnn_old_persian ```
 - ``` tessearct_old_persian ```
 - ``` easyocr_old_persian ```